 As one of the local casinos I’ve been visiting for much of my adult life, I’ve got a lot of varied experiences at Mohegan Sun, which even with the growth of other casinos around the country remains in the top 10 in terms of size.

 There’s still two massive gaming spaces in Casino of the Earth and Casino of the Sky, each huge round spaces with tons of gaming options including slots, table games and so on.
+In the last couple of years some significant upgrades have been happening to major parts of the gaming space; hundreds and hundreds of new games and machines have been brought in to both sides of the property.
+Newer areas are also more often arranged in circular pods instead of longer rows, a nod to people being more comfortable with more space nowadays.

 The Wolf Den, which has a concert space inside the Casino of the Earth, has live music during busier nights, while Casino of the Sky has an accurate representation of the stars in the sky as well as the moon.

-One other side effect of a solid master plan is it’s pretty easy to get from one end to the other of the entire property in about five minutes (presuming you know your way around; it can be a bit confusing if you’re new).
+One big side effect of a solid master plan is it’s pretty easy to get from one end to the other of the entire property in about five minutes (presuming you know your way around; it can be a bit confusing if you’re new).
 The same can’t be said for Foxwoods, which sprawls out through a complex of buildings with hotels and casinos, connected by various hallway connectors.

 Mohegan Sun does have some full pay video poker at lower denominations that don’t earn you comp dollars, so keep an eye out for those stickers, but that’s only a small subset.

-I’ve also found table games to be quite challenging to earn points for some reason.
+I’ve found table games to be quite challenging to earn points for some reason.
 I seem to earn on Craps at a fraction of the pace that I do at Foxwoods consistently.
-As such, while I enjoy the property, I don’t tend to invest much energy there.
+As such, while I enjoy the property, I don’t tend to invest as much energy there.

 Mohegan Sun is a beautiful property with great gaming, dining and entertainment options.
 It’s definitely worth a visit.
 But if you play for comps, definitely monitor what you’re getting vs. elsewhere.